alexandrejournet/Solstice.API/README.md

 A step by step series of examples that tell you how to get a development environment running:

 1. Clone the repository
-2. Navigate to the Radiant.NET.API directory
+2. Navigate to the Radiant.API directory
 3. Run `dotnet restore` to restore the project dependencies
 4. Run `dotnet build` to build the project